Music to Level Up Your Day: Lair

 North American Release Date: August 2007

-The player assumes the role of a dragon-rider named Rohn, tasked with defending the Asylian kingdom from Mokai forces, a rival kingdom with arid lands, depleted of resources.
-While initially patriotic, Rohn increasingly becomes troubled by the actions of his people.
+The player assumes the role of a dragon-rider named Rohn, tasked with defending the Asylian kingdom from Mokai forces who hail from a rival kingdom with arid lands depleted of resources.
+While initially patriotic, Rohn increasingly becomes troubled by the actions of his people and those in power.

-The soundtrack was performed with a 90-piece orchestra at Abbey Road Studios in London, employing ethnic instruments, like the duduk and erhu, to give a sense of "ancient otherworldliness".
-Debney had experience composing for film, but had never before worked on a score for a video game.
+The soundtrack was performed with a 90-piece orchestra at Abbey Road Studios in London, employing ethnic instruments like the duduk and erhu to give a sense of "ancient otherworldliness".
+Debney had experience composing for film, but had never before worked on a score for a video game before.

 Main Title | (Menu Theme)